denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

-Hui Kyong Chun wrote, an "enduringly ephemeral" inscription that "create[es] unforeseen degenerative links between humans and machines."[^1] At the site of its projection, on "soft" screens, the text shimmers and wanes, suspended in liquid crystal, in response to the modulation of an electric signal.
-At the site of its storage, on "hard" drives, among "floating gates" and ferromagnetic polarities, the text adheres to recondite surfaces persistently.
+Hui Kyong Chun wrote, an "enduringly ephemeral" inscription that "create[es] unforeseen degenerative links between humans and machines."[^1] At the site of its projection, on "soft" screens, the text shimmers and wanes, suspended in liquid crystal.
+At the site of its storage, on "hard" drives, among "floating gates" and ferromagnetic polarities, the text persistently adheres to recondite surfaces, where it multiplies and spreads like silicon dust.
-There, it multiplies and obstinately spreads, like silicon dust, filling the available crevices with stored data, far from the immediate contexts of inscription.

-This inherent duplicity elicits conflicting critical accounts.
+This inherent duplicity leads to a conflicted critical account: enduring and ephemeral.
 Furthermore, it engenders a fundamental alienation from the material contexts of digital knowledge production.
 Reading digitally takes place, in part, at quantum scale, beyond the reach of humans senses.
 Clandestine forces of capital and control subsequently contest such newly found microscopic expanses, thus limiting the scope of possible interpretive activity.
-Such alienation ultimately threatens critical disempowerment. *Laminate text* is meant to name the condition by which a singular inscription fractures to occupy multiple surfaces and topographies.
+Such alienation ultimately threatens critical disempowerment.
+*Laminate text* is meant to name the condition by which a singular inscription fractures to occupy multiple surfaces and topographies.
 By traversing these difficult terrains, I hope to ground our theoretical intuitions historically, not just as a matter of theoretical conjecture but as material grounds that can support the everyday labor of reading and writing.
-My contribution is therefore primarily historical, with the aim of anchoring the more theoretical portions of the essay within specific, emerging affordances of computer media.

 ## Literary Composites